lindenb/jvarkit/docs/WesCnvTView.md

 ```
 Usage: wescnvtview [options] Files
   Options:
+    -l, -B, --bams
+      The Bam file(s) to be displayed.
+If there is only one file which ends
+      with '.list' it is interpreted as a file containing a list of paths
+      Default: []
     -cap, --cap
       Cap coverage to this value.
 Negative=don't set any limit
       Default: -1
-    -B, --bed, -b, --capture
-      BED file(s) containing the Regions to be observed.
-      Default: []
     -x, --extend
       Extend intervals by factor 'x'
       Default: 1.0